snowtorious/drupal-akamai/README.md

 ## Usage

 The module allows two forms of interaction for clearing the cache.
-1. Block form :
+1. Block form:
   Enable this on the admin/build/block section of the admin UI and put the block where you want.
 This form will clear the path that is listed above the button, (likely the page you are currently viewing).
 2. Refresh Tool tab:
   The Refresh Tool tab is found at, admin/settings/akamai/refresh.
 It is part of the admin interface for this module.
 From here you can list several paths to be cleared.

 The Akamai module also offers integration with Context through the context_http_header module.